 AKT supports LGBTQ+ young people aged 16 to 25 in the UK who are facing or experiencing homelessness or living in a hostile environment.
 Read More

-Much has changed this year, but one thing hasn't: Europe will always be a huge part of London's identity, and hold a special place in our hearts.
+Much has changed since Brexit and the Covid-19 epidemic, but one thing hasn't: Europe will always be a huge part of London's identity, and hold a special place in our hearts.
 The common outlook and experiences that bind us together will endure.
 And the emotional, human and cultural connections forged over many centuries will live on.

 Support is available if you need it.